mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 - Fixed "Grist, the Hunger Tide" not being a valid commander card
 - Fixed `isAlternative` for cards in the `CMR` and `JMP` sets
 - Fixed `hasAlternativeDeckLimit` for "Seven Dwarves" card
+- Fixed an issue where flavor names were not set correctly for certain foreign cards

 #### Added